josmac69/python_interview/README.md

-# python_interview
+# Python job interview

-preparations for job interview for the role heavily using python
+Here you can see my preparations for job interview for the role heavily using python programming language.